UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 You must also pay attention to the `-` and `+` symbols.
 They are indicating the order in which the commits were chosen to be compared.

-* `-` symbol is indicating changes in the first commit you have selected in JupyterLab or `git diff` first commit.
+* `-` symbol is indicating changes in the first commit you have selected in JupyterLab or `git diff` first commit hash.
-* `+` symbol is indicating changes in the second commit you have selected in JupyterLab or `git diff` second commit.
+* `+` symbol is indicating changes in the second commit you have selected in JupyterLab or `git diff` second commit hash.

 In both cases, the phrase "Hello world!" has been added.
 What the `-` and `+` are showing you is in which commit is the addition!